Decommissioning Area-Specific Intranets

 While a formal date has not been set, relevant content will transition to one of the provincial platforms over the next few months, after which the legacy intranet sites will be taken offline.
 Sites will be temporarily archived following their transition, with the goal of being fully decommissioned by Q4 of the 2026–27 fiscal year.

 Community Engagement and Communications (CEC) is coordinating this work with the support of Digital Health and eHealth Saskatchewan (eHS).
+Content owners (operational leaders) are responsible for reviewing and assessing their content, to validate and provincially coordinate the content to be kept.

 Once validated, content owners will be responsible for posting to a provincial platform and maintaining it.
 Please note that this is not a simple copy-and-paste process.
-All content must be reviewed, updated and rewritten within a provincial context while maintaining area-specific requirements where appropriate.
+All content must be reviewed, updated and potentially rewritten within a provincial context while maintaining area-specific requirements where appropriate.

 Content that is still required will transition to either: